Brooks-Ruehle/MIST4610_COVID_Database/README.md

 Regions with lower average death rates seem to also have lower GDP canges in Quarter 2 of 2020.
 This is likely because regions with hgiher death rates and more exposure and transmission of the disease had to shut down more business and reduce activities in a wider range of industries that affect GDP more.
 ### Query 2 Beds Per Person in each Country
-**Question**: What are the beds per person in each country?
+**Question**: What is the number of hospital beds available per person in each country, and how does this vary across nations?

-**Justification**: This query helps managers identify countries that have a lot of beds for each population.
+**Justification**: This query provides critical insights for public health planning and crisis management.
+By calculating the number of beds per person, managers can gain a better understanding of the readiness of each country's healthcare system and identify countries with insufficient healthcare systems to more effectively allocate resources.

 **Query**: